Speak to any new mother and she will tell you that the first three months of motherhood were tough.

 It is critical that you learn how to be truly present when you are at work, and truly present when you are at home with your baby.
 Being able to enjoy and fully perform in the task you are engaged with is going to make you feel better about your ability to “juggle” everything.

 Get into the habit of taking a few moments when you finish work to let go of the stresses of the day and focus on the fact that it is now family time.
 When you are on your way to work start focusing on three main tasks you want to achieve in the day.
 This will reduce any feeling of overwhelm, and allow you to feel a sense of accomplishment at the end of the day.

-There are many more steps that you can take to prepare for a positive return to work experience, many of which we will be exploring and digging into during The Smooth Return Course which gets started on 29 October 2017.
+There are many more steps that you can take to prepare for a positive return to work experience, many of which we explore and dig into during our FREE Smooth Return Roadmap: 7 Steps to becoming a calm and confident working mum.

 Get your seven step guide to being a calm and confident working mum.